Energy and Environmental Impact Reduction

 Participant in the University's Highly Commended Green Gown Award 2012.

-• Lighting: wireless light switches & sensors will be fitted in offices and areas such as offices, equipment rooms, TC rooms etc. in Spring 2013
+• Lighting: wireless light switches & sensors were fitted in offices and areas such equipment rooms, TC rooms etc. and LED 'Skytiles' in the corridors.

 • Ventilation: funding has been allocated to balance the number of air changes throughout the Institute to improve on comfort (and save energy!)